FokshaWasTaken/Axolotl-Bot/README.md

 # Axolotl Bot

-Axolotl Bot is a Discord Bot that shows Axolotl pics with facts about them using a public API and discord.js.
+Axolotl Bot is a Discord Bot that shows pet pics with some pets including facts about them using public APIs and discord.js.

 ## Installation